Visit us at 231 Walnut Street Monday – Saturday, 8am – 4pm

 The Friendship House is an approved provider for Peer Recovery training.
 This 46-hour training program covers the four domains of peer support: Recovery/Wellness, Ethical Responsibilities, Advocacy, and Mentoring and Education.
 Graduates of this program will have other requirements to complete before applying for certification.

 The Friendship House began as a drop-in center for people with mental health diagnoses in 1964.
 It operated on High Street until 2016 under Mental Health America, and it was called the Friendship Room.
 As part of Mental Health America of Monongalia County, the Friendship Room offered a safe place for consumers of mental health services to receive support for more than 50 years.
-Due to financial challenges, the Friendship Room closed for a brief period, until Health Right reopened the Friendship House as one of it's mental health services on June 1, 2016.
-In August, the Friendship House moved to it's new accessible location at 304 Willey St. Since reopening, over 300 individual participants have registered to attend the Friendship House.
+Due to financial challenges, the Friendship Room closed for a brief period, until Health Right reopened the Friendship House as one of it’s mental health services on June 1, 2016.
+In August 2016, the Friendship House moved to an accessible location at 304 Willey St. Since reopening, over 300 individual participants have registered to attend the Friendship House.